zaitsevyan/Theseus/README.md

 ## Windows
-Open Visual Studio and Build it
+Open Visual Studio and Build All, than run Runner project

 ## Mono
-Open MonoDevelope/Xamarin and Build it :)
+Open MonoDevelop/Xamarin and Build All, than run Runner project

 ## Run
 Demo application is included within Theseus project as static Pragram class.